Police complaints

 What can I expect as a resolution?

-If you disagree with the end result then you can appeal to the IPCC.
+If you disagree with the end result then you can appeal to the IOPC.

 Anything else I can do?

-Most complaints are investigated by the local police force.
-However, more serious complaints will be investigated by the IPCC.
+Most complaints lead to a local investigation with the area’s chief officer.
+However, more serious complaints will be investigated by the IPOC.
 If your complaint is serious enough to warrant legal action you should talk to a specialist solicitor.

 Next Steps